 +1votes than binding

 -1votes.
-Responses will be collected after 72 hours.
+Responses will be collected after a minimum of 72 hours.

 - Consensus approval: